 This farm couldn't be more kid-friendly.
 It has a playground, picnic tables and shady spots to sit and rest, eat, farm animals, and uses sound environmental and sustainable agricultural methods.
 Besides blueberries, Bryant offers currants, tayberries and raspberries, as well as blackberries, loganberries, and boysenberries, and many berry products.
 5628 Grandview Road, Arlington.
 360-474-8424

-Get pickin': U-pick is open!
+Get pickin': Blueberry U-pick not open yet.
 Check the Facebook page for updates.

 Bybee Farms, North Bend

 Head towards Mount Si and you'll eventually find this lovely farm, which sits at the foot of the mountain and grows six varieties of U-Pick blueberries, as well as some raspberries and fresh-picked vegetables.
 "Beautiful scenery and super yummy berries!" says a reader.
 42930 S.E.
 92nd St., North Bend